-Measure the voltage-current characteristic of a standard signal diode, the 1N914, using the circuit shown below.
+Measure the voltage-current characteristic of a standard signal diode, the 1N914, using the circuit shown in Figure 1 below.
 The purpose of the back-to-back power supplies is to make it easy to make measurements near zero supply voltage.
-Plot the V-I characteristic on graph paper to show the rapid rise in forward current when the forward voltage approaches 0.7 volts.
-It should look something like the figure below.
+Plot the V-I characteristic to show the rapid rise in forward current when the forward voltage approaches 0.7 volts.
+It should look something like the curve in Figure 2.

-Notice that the current in milliamps is given by the voltage across a 1K resistor as measured in volts.
-Therefore, you can measure V vs. I by connecting a digital voltmeter alternately across the diode and the resistor.
+Notice that the current in milliamps is given by the voltage across a $1k\Omega$ resistor as measured in volts.
+Therefore, you can measure I vs. V by connecting a digital voltmeter alternately across the resistor and the diode.
+In a moment you will use a LabView program to repeat this measurement I vs. V.